Combatd/Art_Share_API/README.md

 Then add associations connecting an ```ArtworkShare``` to both an ```Artwork``` and a ```User``` (name this association ```viewer```).
 Add a through association ```shared_viewers``` on ```Artwork```. ```Artwork#shared_viewers``` will return the set of users with whom an artwork has been shared.

 Add a ```through``` association from ```shared_artworks``` on ```User```. ```User#shared_artworks``` will return the set of artworks that have been shared with that user (not the set of artworks that a user has shared with others).

+## Phase 2: Users and Artworks API

+The API describes how to expose your data and specifies how the outside world can interact with it.
+I will use the Postman web application to test each controller.
+The Rails server log will provide valuable insight to causes of errors when I have to debug.